ROYALTY, NOBILITY AND MEDIEVAL

 At first print only the working pedigree charts.
 After you have solid lines using the best printed sources, you can print the working Family Group Sheets without the documentation sheets.
 Write in

 the sources next to each person's name.
-Enter and check off each correction or addition into PAF using the "Paper Clip" method as show on the attached sheet.
+Enter and check off each correction or addition into genealogy program database using the "Paper Clip" or the "How to Add Sources Efficiently to a Genealogy Program" at the Web site http://www.encinojon.com/addsources/.
 Make additions and corrections to the

 Family Group Sheets.
 Print out the documentation sheets much later.